inoutgg/jetlog.dart/docs/components/logging-context.md

 # Logging context

 A logging context is an object that carries a set of fields that is bound to every single log emitted.
-It is one of the core concepts of the jetlog logger.
+It is one of the core concepts of the strlog logger.

 When a new logger instance is created via